The First 2D Gel Analysis Software Exclusively for Host Cell Protein (HCP) Coverage Analysis

 Analysis report and audit trail generated under an hour using challenging gels.

-Reproducible HCP Coverage Results
+Reproducible Host Cell Protein Coverage Results

 Remove subjectivity from your editing process – Complex sample preparation and running procedures cause distortions such as faint spots, overlapping spots, saturated spots and streaks making analysis of 2D gels and Western blots difficult.